FattusMannus/DOCS/leadership.md

 ## My Leadership Philosophy

-I believe it is my role to help guide you by clarifying the unknowns and giving you a clear direction to an end goal.
-If I'm doing my job correctly you should always know what your objectives are, and be empowered to achieve them.
-I value honesty and transparency when discussing issues, and promise the same in return.
-If I make a promise to you, I intend to keep it as I value being accountable for what I say I am going to deliver.
+In general, I think it's my job to clear your path to let you do the best work you can.
+You've been hired because we think you have the potential to do great work and where possible, I don't want to tell you *how* to do that.
+That being said, I also try to tailor my style to what I think would suit you best, so you get a personalised experience.
+Ill also do my best to protect you from things that will stop you from doing your job.

+I massively value honesty - so if I have done something to annoy you, tell me and I will do my best to not do it again.
+I do genuinely try to action feedback so welcome it.
+I expect the same from you.

 ## My answers to [first 1:1 questions](http://larahogan.me/blog/first-one-on-one-questions/ "What to ask in the first 1:1")

 ### What makes you grumpy?

-It's cheesy, but I really value team work and people collaborating.
-I get grumpy if others don't pull together and put personal agenda before the team.
-I'd rather we honestly spoke about our agendas and compromised where possible.

-I also get [hangry](https://www.merriam-webster.com/words-at-play/hangry-meaning) from time-to-time, so 11.30am you might notice I'm grumpy. 😡
+I get frustrated when there is a lot of politics.
+I want to do my best work and red tape often gets in the way of the potential things that could be done.

 ### How will I know when you're grumpy?

-I'll tell you 😉.
-I am guilty of being impatient when stressed, which can be interpreted as grumpy.
+You'll know.
+I can be short tempered under pressure.

 ### How can I help you when you're grumpy?

-A good joke does the trick.
-Ideally, a really silly, cheesy one.
+Ask if I'm ok.
+Then either spend 5 minites listening to me moan or leave me alone - You'll know which!

 ### How do you like feedback - slack, email, in person, etc?

 Face-to-face is my preferred communication method.
-My ideal flow would be a slack message to arrange a face-to-face chat (if its urgent I'll drop what I'm doing), and then an email to summarize.
-I use email as my 'to do' list, so a written confirmation of it helps me keep track of the conversation and keeps it on my radar.
+My ideal flow would be a slack message to arrange a face-to-face chat (if its urgent I'll drop what I'm doing), and then an email to summarise if decisions are made.

 ### How do you like feedback - routine like in 1:1s, or as-it-happens?

-As-it-happens.
-I believe that there should be no surprises when it comes to formal 1:1s or reviews, and that challenges are easier to address through honest, regular feedback.
+As-it-happens and ideally face to face where possible.

 ### How do you prefer to receive recognition? (public or private)

-Public 🎉
+It depends, if I've done something to help you personally, a quiet word is fine.
+If I've done exceptional work then publically.

 ### What makes 1:1s the most valuable for you?